homeowmorphism/basic-chat-server/README.md

 *Status: done.*

-An easy to understand socket-based Python chat server with minimal threading basic functionalities.
+An easy to understand socket-based Python chat server with minimal threading and basic functionalities (you can input a username, that's pretty much it).
 This is built on top of a minimal server built in Python.
 You can find the code, as well as a great explanatory tutorial. [here](https://pythontips.com/2013/08/06/python-socket-network-programming/) -- normally I would upload self-written code with an accompanied explaination on Github, but I have nothing to add to this excellent tutorial.

 ## Run